meysubb/meysubb.github.io/_posts/2017-3-26-getting_betteR.md

 ![_config.yml]({{ site.baseurl }}/images/agg_PF-1.png)

 Well, the tidyverse approach is **much** quicker.
 Good to know that things are moving along in the right direction.

+As you can see, this plot differs a little from the previous violin plot and that is mostly a result of the number of data points.
+Microbenchmark has a parameter that dictates the number of times a chunk of code is to be repeated.
+The default is 100, but in this case I have set it 10 (otherwise it would take me an hour to generate the results, YIKES).

 Parallel Processing
 -------------------